Deerfield Inn

 This entity loves to make a mess – tosses magazines and books all over the room.

-Hershel loves children.
 He will rock one of the rocking chairs on the front porch to amuse the kids.

 STILL HAUNTED?

-A BIG PROBABLY SO.
-The staff and guests have learned to live with their spiritual residents; a bossy innkeeper, a can-do male entity; probably her husband, and a silly, good-natured male spirit who loves kids.
+The staff and guests have learned to live with their spirit residents; a bossy female innkeeper, a can-do male spirit, (probably her husband), and a silly, good-natured male spirit who loves kids.

 LOCATION